brainsatplay/brainsatplay/README.md

 * State based UI system for easy subscribing/unsubcribing disparate features to data streams.
 * Applet based feature system, easy to write features and add to the main app.
 The whole app is interchangable.
 * IndexedDB file system with BrowserFS, download a formatted CSV, optimized for performance and not overwhelming browser memory limits by autosaving often and breaking up download file sizes into chunks.

-## Javascript EEG Utilities (WIP docs as we add features)

-This is still being organized and added to but the core functions are there to start doing some fun stuff with the EEG

-See [signalAnalysis.md](/docs/signalAnalysis.md) for working docs

-### Visual features

-See the working [applets doc](/docs/applets.md) on how to add your own visual features fairly easily.
-There are very few restrictions on what you can do as it's all based in vanillajs.
-See [frontend.md](/docs/frontend.md) for a wip breakdown on how we built our front end app system.

-Going by packages:
-* uPlot
-* smoothiejs
-* webglheatmap (for brainmapping)
-* spectrogramjs with major modifications
-* barcharts, mirrored bar charts
-* timechartsjs (another webgl plotting option)

-Planned:
-* ThreeJS module, considering PixiJS for 2D among others
-* Reintegrating HEG features from the other PWA, including the bluetooth and event sources.
-Websockets are easy too.
-* I have a stupid simple audio system, geolocation, and a ton of other fun stuff from tinkering with the HEG we can borrow.

-Lots more, see the [TODO.txt](/TODO.txt) as well for more notes.